ciprian288/Windguru-and-Holfuy-display/README.md

 # Windguru-and-Holfuy-dashboard

-Display Windguru or Holfuy on Raspberry Pi
+Display local Windguru or Holfuy data on Raspberry Pi A PyGame-based wind data display